Discover the ideal task trainer for developing the skills needed to administer emergency epilepsy medication.

 What is Epilepsy?

 Epilepsy is a condition that affects the brain and causes seizures.
 The seizures are bursts of electrical activity in the brain which affect how it works.
-Seizures affect people differently, but common symptoms include, uncontrollable shaking, becoming stiff, collapsing, staring into space and tingling feelings in the arms and legs.
+People are affected differently, but common symptoms include uncontrollable shaking, becoming stiff, collapsing, staring into space and tingling feelings in the arms and legs.

 Who is affected by Epilepsy?